fourctv/FourDRESTApi/README.md

 Except for the **REST_GetApplicationVersion** and **REST_Authenticate** requests, all other requests must include a **Session token** and a **payload hash**.

 The **Session token** is generated when user authenticates via the **REST_Authenticate** request. **REST_Authenticate** request sends back a JSON response that includes a **Session token** and other user information (options, groups, etc).
-That **Session token** must be included in any and all requests to the API.
+That **Session token** must then be included in any and all requests to the API.

 Each request must also include a **hash** code that is generated from the request payload and is validated by the **RESTOWA** method, during **On Web Authentication**.
 That will ensure any and all requests received by the components have not been tampered with.
 Code on the javascript side generates the **hash**, which is then validated on 4D side.

 ## Companion JS44D Libraries
-This 4D Component has a companion javascript library that can be used as the middle man between Angula2 apps and a 4D backend.
+This 4D Component has a companion [Angular Typescript](http://angular.io) library that can be used as the middle man between Angular2 apps and a 4D backend.

 The **JS44D library** can be found [here](https://github.com/fourctv/JS44D).
 It is fully documented in that project.

-The **JS44D Library** includes a series Angular2 Typescript components and services that simply the development of web, desktop or mobile applications that interact with the **4D RESTApi Component**.
+The **JS44D Library** includes a series of Angular2 Typescript components and services that simplify the development of web, desktop or mobile applications that interact with the **4D RESTApi Component**.

-Among the services in the **JS44D Library** there is a **JSFourDModel**, which is a service that implements an interface between Angular apps and a 4D Database, via the use of Data Model classes that map to tables on 4D side.
+Among the services in the **JS44D Library** there is a **JSFourDModel** class, which is a service that implements an interface between Angular apps and a 4D Database, via the use of Data Model classes that map to Tables on 4D side.

 Following is a brief description of the Typescript Data Models.
-For a detailed view on how to use that, please look [here](https://github.com/fourctv/JS44D).
+For a detailed view on how to use that, please look <a href="https://github.com/fourctv/JS44D/" target="_blank">here</a>.

 ## JS44D Data Models
 One of the key things that enables, and eases, interfacing between Angular and 4D is the ability to map a 4D Database Structure to **JS44D Data Models**. **JS44D Data Models** are instances of the **JSFourDModel** class.